Edkamb/APM_24/index.md

 ## Registration

-There will be a modest registration free to cover coffee breaks and lunches, and an option to register for a social dinner (on October 3) and/or for a social event (on October 4 evening, with a limited number of partecipants).
+There will be a modest registration free to cover coffee breaks and lunches, and an option to register for a social dinner (on October 3) and/or for a social event (on October 4 evening, with a limited number of participants).

-The registration page will be avalable soon (early registration up to July 31).
+The registration page will be available soon (early registration up to July 31).

 ## Organizers
 If there are any inquiries or questions, feel free to contact the organizers: